Judging Your Own Self-Worth

 One of the many research areas we study as licensed counselors is the topic of where clients get their beliefs.
-Technically called the Locus of Control, in layman’s terms it means that I assess how much you have thought through what you believe about yourself and life in general, and how much is coming instead from outside sources-parental teachings, society, etc. I strive to help you reach an Internal locus, which means YOU decide.
+Technically called the Locus of Control, in layman’s terms it means that I assess how much you have thought through what you believe about yourself and life in general, your self-worth, and how much is coming instead from outside sources-parental teachings, society, etc. I strive to help you reach an Internal locus, which means YOU decide.
 The person with a strong internal locus is more able to withstand the pressures of the opinions of others.

 One of the hardest areas to develop an internally strong locus (particularly for women in our culture) is in the area of appearance.
 Youth and a boyish, preadolescent figure are prized for women in this country and are used as a judge of worth.
 Tragically, many women waste their lives in constant attempts to fit this mold as they obsess about trying to “measure up.”
-Our sense of worth goes up and down by the numbers on the scale; talk about an “external” control!
-In the meantime, life passes us by as we give over our self -worth to other voices.
+Our sense of self-worth goes up and down by the numbers on the scale; talk about an “external” control!
+In the meantime, life passes us by as we give over our self-worth to other voices.
 Depression over the inevitability of not being able to fit that imaginary mold takes over.

 Here are some ideas I would like you to consider.
 If I can help you with this issue, don’t hesitate to call me at 972-672-1957 or email me at info@Rockwall-Counseling.com.

 1. Challenge every magazine article, TV show, or person that says you are not ok until you change with, “who says?”